 - A photo backdrop: Replica Surfaces are a popular choice for photo backdrops.
 However, if you want to start out with a cheap option, you can purchase some foam core and marble contact paper.
 With some DIY skills, you'll have yourself a backdrop for around $30.

 You can also go to a local hardware store and pick up some ½" plywood and some paint samples.
 There are lots of DIYs out there for painting your own backdrops.

-- Styling Props: This can be from around your kitchen!
-You'll need some fun props such as plates, bowls, linens, or utensils to add some depth and interest to your photos.
+- Styling Props: These can be props from around your kitchen!
+You'll need some fun plates, bowls, linens, or utensils to add some depth and interest to your photos.